Indiana University Bloomington: Campus

-Facilities and architecture
+Architecture

 Many of the campus's buildings, especially the older central buildings, are made from Indiana Limestone quarried locally.
 The Works Progress Administration built much of the campus's core during the Great Depression.
 Many of the campus's buildings were built and most of its land acquired during the 1950s and 1960s when first soldiers attending under the GI Bill and then the baby boom swelled the university's enrollment from 5,403 in 1940 to 30,368 in 1970.
 Some buildings on campus underwent similar expansion.
 As additions were constructed by building onto the outside of existing buildings, exterior surfaces were incorporated into their new interiors, making this expansion visible in the affected buildings' architecture.
 The Chemistry and Biology buildings serve as examples, where two of the interior walls of the latter's library were clearly constructed as limestone exteriors.
 The Bryan House is the traditional on-campus home of the university president.

 Nine of the oldest buildings are included in a national historic district known as The Old Crescent.
 It was listed on the National Register of Historic Places in 1980.
 They are the Collegiate Gothic style Student Service Building (1906–1908); Indiana University Museum (1905); Richardsonian Romanesque style Maxwell Building (1890, 1907–1908); Owen Hall (1885); Wylie Hall (1885); Kirkwood Hall (1895); Lindley Hall (1903); Gothic Revival style Rose Well House (1908); and Kirkwood Observatory (1900).

-The Sample Gates serve as the entryway to Indiana University's campus and The Old Crescent.
+The Sample Gates serve as the entryway to Indiana University's campus and the Old Crescent.
 It is positioned between Franklin Hall and Bryan Hall.
 After several failed attempts to create an arched entrance to campus, in 1987, Edson Sample provided funding to build the archway based on the 1961 design proposed by Eggers & Higgins.

 The Indiana University Cinema opened in January 2011 in the former University Theatre building, which was built in the 1930s.

 The Bloomington campus also has a biology research greenhouse in the Biology Building that is open to the public, one of the highlights of which is a corpse flower (Amorphophallus titanum) named Wally.
 Also on campus, the Kirkwood Observatory is open to the public one day a week.

+The Mies Building for the Eskenazi School of Art, Architecture + Design opened in 2022.
+Its design is based on an unbuilt plan for a fraternity house by Ludwig Mies van der Rohe.

 The 1979 movie Breaking Away was filmed on location in Bloomington and the IU campus.
 It also featured a reenactment of the annual Little 500 bicycle race.
 The IU campus also has trails that many utilize for biking and running.
 The trails in Bloomington and nearby areas total nearly 1200 mi.